-Those films were the only way I could in get in touch with
+Those films were the only way I could in get in touch with opera, and that’s

-As a matter of fact, I have an opera company in Bozeman,
+As a matter of fact, I have an opera company in Bozeman, Montana.

 BD: Do you sing in

 about eight weeks every year that I do not sing, so during those eight weeks

 I take about ten days for the opera, and it was incredible.
 We perform

 and cowboys, farmers, doctors, lawyers, all kinds of people who live there

 PE: Oh, God, they